binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Cryptography on the Client (AKA Untrusted Crypto) {#web-applications-costs-and-trade-offs-cryptography-on-the-client}

 I've covered many technologies in this chapter and also in others, such as in the Network chapter under Countermeasures:

 * "Wrongfully Trusting the Loading of Untrusted Web Resources"
   For example doing everything we can to validate that what we're downloading is in-fact what we think it is:
   * Content Security Policy (CSP)
   * Sub-resource Integrity (SRI), allowing us to cryptographically guarantee that the resources we are downloading have not been tampered with.
 There is no point in consuming what we think is the crypto library we designated if what we are actually consuming is an attackers side-channel attack
 * "TLS Downgrade"

 That if adopted and practised properly, along with selecting the right low level primitives for the Web Crypto API, can help us achieve a level of security that will work for us (the web application developers/owners).
-Of course this puts our best interests at the forefront, but not necessary the end users.
+Of course this puts our best interests at the forefront, but not necessarily the end users.
 As developers creating solutions for our users, We have a responsibility to put our users concerns first.

 ### Consuming Free and Open Source